 On Marco Island, Sanitasole is a combined social/medical health services model.
 They care for all types of clients, including those with cognitive decline, and can manage them in the group setting, unless they may be a threat to themselves or others in the program.
 Other specialized programs are available in the Naples and Fort Myers area.
 ADS can play a vital role in maintaining adults of all ages.
 It’s important to realize that ADS are not just for the poor, rich, or for “old people.”

 Paula Camposano Robinson, RN, is co-founder and owner of Sanitasole Senior Health Services.
 This is an information-only column and is not intended to replace medical advice from a physician.
-Email [email protected] or visit http://Sanitasole.net, for more information.
+Email firstname.lastname@example.org or visit Sanitasole.net, for more information.
 Phone: 239.394.9931.